JoshuaLevi/Energy-AI/README.md

-# Gymbro-AI
+# energy ai

 ## Overview
-Welcome to the Gymbro-AI, an interactive web application designed to answer your personalized fitness questions!
+Welcome to the energy-AI, an interactive web application designed to answer your personalized fitness questions!
 With this app, you can communicate in natural language with an AI-driven chatbot to get advice on fitness, health, and workouts.

 ## Technologies
 This application is built using the following technologies: